jondot/awesome-designops/README.md

 <br/>
 <br/>
-Awesome DesignOps is an awesome style list that curates the best design ops news, tools, tutorials, articles and more.
-[PRs are welcome](https://github.com/jondot/awesome-designops).
+Awesome DesignOps is an awesome style list that curates the best design ops news, tools, tutorials, articles and more. <a href="https://github.com/jondot/awesome-designops">PRs are welcome</a>.

 <br/>